Volkswagen Crafter: MAN TGE

 The second generation Crafter is also sold by MAN Truck & Bus as the MAN TGE.
 MAN is a brand of TRATON, which is the Volkswagen Group's heavy commercial vehicle division.
 The MAN TGE has a wide range of body types, with the van primarily being sold as a panel van, but also available as a tipper, dropside or crew cab variant.

 MAN eTGE

 The all-electric MAN eTGE was unveiled in March 2018 and entered series production in July that year.
 It can carry up to 1700 kg of load.
 The maximum power of its permanently excited synchronous motor is 100 kW, the maximum torque over the entire speed range is 290 Nm.
 The maximum speed is limited to 90 km/h, and the purchase price was around 69,500 euros in 2018.
+35.8 kWh battery with 112km WLTP range, 7.2kW AC and 40kW DC charging.